 A signature is the most basic way to indicate your agreement to a contract.
 No matter whether your signature’s messy or unusual, it is legally valid.

-This truth, along with the widespread acceptance of electronic contracts, justifies the question: Can your signature be anything?
+This truth and the widespread acceptance of electronic contracts justify the question: Can your signature be anything?
 And what kinds of signatures are valid?
 This article will answer these and other relevant questions.

 Can Your Signature Be Anything?

 Your signature on a contract or document makes it legally binding.
 Even if it’s a simple mark or notation, it still demonstrates your acceptance of the terms and conditions included in the document.

 Some people’s signatures resemble a small mark, while others write so fast that their signature looks like scribbled notes.
 While one should try to be as legible as possible, the neatness or clarity of the signature has no bearing on its validity.

 Here are some things to consider when signing documents.

 Does your signature have to be your full name?

 While signing your full name looks professional and removes ambiguity, no laws require you to do so.
 That said, the law does require that the mark you place on the paper be your usual way of signing documents.